SOCR/DataSifter/README.md

 More information on DataSifter implementation and Validation is provided at www.DataSifter.org.
 ```
 {r, Selection of k0-k4, eval=FALSE}
-## Pick a value from each of the K_options below and type it into the k_raw
+## Pick a value from each of the k_options below and type it into the k_raw
 k0_options <- c(0,1)
 k1_options <- c(0,0.05,0.10,0.15,0.20,0.25,0.30,0.35,0.40)
 k2_options <- c(0,1,2,3,4)